- Marine Biologist and Former Marine

 He is best known for his three BBC2 series ‘Great Escapes’, where he lived on the west coast of Scotland and Ireland with his dog Reuben.
 He also presented the multi-award winning series ‘Great Barrier Reef’.
 In 2014 he has completed filming on the ground-breaking expedition series ‘Lost Worlds’ for the Discovery Channel.
 Monty has written several books, and is a regular contributor to magazines and newspapers, many of them communicating his enthusiasm for the natural world.
 He is also an Ambassador for various conservation groups and was awarded an honorary Doctorate by Plymouth University.

-Over the last twenty years, Monty Halls has established a reputation as one of the most entertaining and thought-provoking speakers in the UK.
-His talks cover a wide range of events and occasions - from small, intimate dinners and seminars, through to international conferences with several thousand delegates.
+Over the last twenty years, Monty has established a reputation as one of the most entertaining and thought-provoking speakers in the UK.
+His talks cover the full range of events and occasions – from small, intimate dinners and seminars, through to international conferences with several thousand delegates.
+Based on his experiences as a Royal Marines Officer, as an expedition leader, working with natural history film crews, and as a TV presenter and broadcaster, Monty’s talks are full of memorable moments and engender complete engagement.

-His talks are based on experiences as a Royal Marines Officer, as an expedition leader, and as a TV presenter and broadcaster.
-The predominant themes are the adventures and mishaps of the individuals and groups he has worked with, allowing pertinent team building and leadership messages to be incorporated into his presentations.
+The predominant themes are the adventures and mis-haps of the individuals and groups he has worked with, allowing pertinent team building and leadership messages to be incorporated through outstanding storytelling..